 The World Federation of Chiropractic (WFC) has national associations of chiropractors in 88 countries as its voting members, and represents them and the chiropractic profession internationally.
 Many individuals and organizations support its work as associate members.

 The WFC has been a non-governmental organization or NGO in official relations with the World Health Organization (WHO) since 1997, and collaborates with many federations representing other healthcare professions.

 The WFC defines Chiropractic as: A health profession concerned with the diagnosis, treatment and prevention of mechanical disorders of the musculoskeletal system, and the effects of these disorders on the function of the nervous system and general health.
 There is an emphasis on manual treatments including spinal adjustment and other joint and soft-tissue manipulation.

-The IRMER regulations (The Ionising Radiation (Medical Exposure) Regulations 2000) are the regulations implement for Great Britain laying down the basic measures for the radiation protection of persons undergoing medical exposures.
+The Ionising Radiation (Medical Exposure) Regulations 2017 [IR(ME)R 2017], are the regulations implemented for Great Britain, laying down the basic measures for the radiation protection of persons undergoing medical exposures.
 The Medical Exposures Directive requires that all medical exposures to ionising radiation must be justified prior to the exposure being made.
 The Directive refers to two levels of justification; justification of types of practice and justification of individual medical exposures.